ashi009/bestroutetb/README.md

 Which will output the routing directives (OpenVPN syntax) to `route_table` and a summarized evaluation report to `analysis_result`.

-The synatx for this script is:
+The syntax for this script is:

     ./generate.sh output [options]